fjames86/nefarious/README.md

 The local server must also persist a state sequence number.
 By default nefarious uses the file named by *default-nsm-pathspec*.
 You should ensure this has been set before starting the nefarious server.

+## TODO

+* Bad things will happen when calling READ-DIR and READ-DIR-PLUS on directories with lots of files.
+The specifications requires that the server be able to break these calls up into smaller pieces, so that their packed return vales fit within a specified number of bytes.
+But at the moment the count parameter is ignored and it will just attempt to pack all the directory file names into the return buffer.
+If that is more than count, then the client will be upset.
+If it's more than 64k then nefarious will hit and eof error while writing to the buffer stream.

 ## 5. Notes

 * Nefarious is based on [frpc](https://github.com/fjames86/frpc), the underlying ONC-RPC implementation.